TO: Janna Levin, Tow Professor of Physics and Astronomy, Barnard College of Columbia University, New York City

 Dear Prof. Dr. Janna Levin:

 Twenty-one years ago you released “Topology and the cosmic microwave background” (PDF) with the words, Nature abhors an infinity.
 It caused quite a stir.
 A bit of anthropomorphization, what is abhorrent is our ability to follow blindly as we all go into the abyss.
 Either we can ‘t understand nature and infinities, and the deepest nature of things or we throw in the towel too quickly.
 Why should we adopt Newton and an absolute sense of space and time?
-Not even a Kantian a priori, might the two be functionally derivative?
+Not even a Kantian a priori — might the two be functionally derivative?

 How so?
 What if our sense of the infinite has been so tainted by its histories, we have been become defensively wired and even at that, a bit too tightly, and we fail to see the most simple expressions of infinity.
 In our system of thinking, we look no further than pI (π).
 Three faces of infinite are quickly discovered: continuity, symmetry, and harmony.
 Not finite.
 Not quantitative, but each infinite and qualitative.
-Let’s lighten up a bit.
+Perhaps we can lighten up a bit.

 Warmly,